Sunlight that blinds your eyesight causes more than double the serious road accidents compared to fog, slippery roads or other weather conditions.

-With the help of camera images, an AI algorithm controls which areas of the Virtual Visor are crossed by an eye-disturbing sunlight.
+With the help of camera images, an AI algorithm controls which areas of the Virtual Visor are crossed by an eye-disturbing sun beam.
 These areas are automatically darkened, while the rest of the display remains transparent and the view of the street remains unobstructed.

-AI algorithms recognize parts of the face such as the eyes, nose and mouth, as well as (but dare I say “even”) the shadow cast by the sun on the driver's face.
+AI algorithms recognize parts of the face such as the eyes, nose and mouth, as well as (dare I say "even") the shadow cast by the sun on the driver's face.

 They constantly analyze where the driver is looking and darken only a small area on the display so that only a shadow is cast in the driver's eye area.